-When I was 10 I joined my local village band (junior band) and literally started learning to play.
+When Joanne was 10 she joined her local village band (junior band) and literally started learning to play.

-I started on cornet and was very soon sitting in with the “big band” on 3rd cornet.
-My first ever contest was the Yorkshire Regional in Bradford where we came in the top three and qualified to represent Yorkshire in London at the National Finals.
+She started on cornet and was very soon sitting in the “big band” on 3rd cornet.
+Her first ever contest was the Yorkshire Regional in Bradford where we came in the top three and qualified to represent Yorkshire in London at the National Finals.
 I was the youngest playing member on stage – aged 11.
-I changed chair and instrument many times including Soprano Cornet, Tenor Horn, Flugel Horn and Baritone but always favoured the Horn.
+She changed chair and instrument many times playing Soprano Cornet, Tenor Horn, Flugel Horn and Baritone but always favoured the Horn.

-I remained with Stannington Band until I moved away from the area and stopped playing for a short while, I did then go to Rossington Colliery band but my heart was not in it at the time.
+Joanne remained with Stannington Band until she moved away from the area and stopped playing for a short while.
+She did go to Rossington Colliery band but her heart wasn’t in it at the time.

-I joined the committee and have been actively involved in the decision making for the band.
+Joanne joined the committee and has been actively involved in the decision making for the band.

 ‘Whilst I have so many happy memories and proud moments, I think my ultimate one would be winning the Yorkshire Area in 2018 with people I am proud to call my friends.’